Ep. 72 My Offbeat Journey: Dealing with self doubt and anxiety when leaving a nine to five job.

-Having self doubt is really common with our everyday lives.
-It can be magnified when we are constantly putting ourself out there and in a lot of uncomfortable situations.
+Having self-doubt is really common in our everyday lives.
+It can be magnified when we are constantly putting ourselves out there and in a lot of uncomfortable situations.

-We doubt wether we can deliver the right services for our clients, doubt if we can create continuous income to live, doubt if we are good enough.
+We doubt whether we can deliver the right services for our clients, doubt if we can create continuous income to live, doubt if we are good enough.

 It is often said that “the grass is greener on the other side”, but I often find that the grass is greener because it is artificial.

-Do not avoid the sorrows, the anxieties and doubts.
-Instead, face those demons head on.
+Do not avoid the sorrows, anxieties, and doubts.
+Instead, face those demons head-on.

 So, as I am preparing for this new lifestyle.
 Even though it has been one of the most difficult times of my life.
 I have come to accept the sorrows as much as the joys it has given me.

 I hope that you can accept your hardships and enjoy the journey as well!